 - Repairing the concrete columns that hold up the bridge, including the beams and girders which make the columns strong

 - Painting steel trusses (the framework under the bridge that holds up the roadway)

 - Repairing the inside of the internal steel towers that are connected to the piers

 - Replacing the drawbridge span locks and motor

 - Upgrading the power supply and drawbridge controls

-How much will the repairs cost?
+How much did the repairs cost?

 The improvements are estimated to cost $18-22 million.

 Multnomah County owns the bridge.
 HDR Inc. designed the repairs.
 Hamilton Construction was the general contractor that made the repairs.

 Will the repairs make the bridge safer in an earthquake?